ixc/autoprune-docker/README.md

 # autoprune

-Docker image that prunes build cache and images with no associated containers, daily.
+Docker image that prunes build cache, buildx cache and images with no associated containers, daily.

 ## Usage